In spite of its global decline in the wake of WWII, Europe remains one of the world's most important regions.

 In short, the Europe is facing a social and political crisis that will mark it for the years ahead.

-Read more in my article on Geopolitical Monitor (subscription required).
+Read the article on Geopolitical Monitor by clicking here (subscription required).

 How Russian Media Is Covering The European Elections